AKA … Going Paperless… Kind of.

 So here is the current updated method I have been working on.

 - Step 1- Create Pinterest boards or bookmark categories I need.

 I already have that completed from years of trial and error.
-When I find a potentially interesting recipie, I mark it using one of these methods or future reference.
+When I find a potentially interesting recipe, I mark it using one of these methods or future reference.

 I try to reduce paper use by looking for recipes I found in a magazine online.
 You can usually find them in the online magazine site.

 If you look at my boards you’ll I’ve not bothered to make separate veggie and non-veggie boards.
-I just put the pin to the board it’s under and change the recipe as needed.
+I just put the pin on the board it’s under and change the recipe as needed.

 - Step 2 – Spreadsheet it.

 Once I’ve tried a recipe a few times or found the best way to fix it.
 I put it in an Excel spreadsheet and note my changes.
 This makes it easier to search for later.
 Since I didn’t start by doing this, I only do this to my old recipes as I use them.